har-at-usf/har-at-usf.github.io/_posts/2021-05-14-fb-campaign-walkthrough.md

 ![](/assets/2021-05-14/giveladieslove-url-changes-with-script-no-utm.PNG)

+However, nothing is stopping an attacker from storing that UTM information for use later.
+In the next section, we will observe how this is useful for targeting a clear, deliberate attack against the victim.

 The **giveladieslove.com** landing page is explicit and will not be shown here.
 It asks a series of questions, all of which are designed to entice a victim through the promise of sexual activities.
 (Recall that